nmbr73/Kernfusion/Fuses/README.md

 ### on Linux

-Should be pretty much the same as on macOS ... kind of ... despite the paths.
+Should be pretty much the same as on macOS ... kind of ... despite the paths ... but if you are on Linux I guess you know what you are doing.

+### In Fusion

+Not a must, but if you want to avoid the need to manually fix paths in comps and such, then you may want to set a 'Kernfusion:' path map to the folder you checked out the repository to.